-Frost has a milestone event coming up this March 7 - 8, when we will be honoring the 45+ year contribution of Whit Sidener to the UM Studio Music and Jazz program.
-Alums form far and wide will be in town for a concert and reception to honor Whit.
-Complete info and updates can be found on the soon to be published.
-We also have a facebook page and a giving page where anyone can donate to the Whit Sidener Legacy Fund.
-As of this writing it looks like we will host over 85 alum performers from all over the nation for a gala concert and reception in Whit's honor, with more signing up all the time.
+Frost had a milestone event this past March 7 - 8, when we will be honored the 45+ year contribution of Whit Sidener to the UM Studio Music and Jazz program.
+Alums form far and wide were in town for a concert and reception to honor Whit.
+We are in the process of producing a DVD of this amazing concert!

 More Links (or use the menu bar at the top of the page):

 To subscribe to the e-mail list of Gary Keller or the Miami Saxophone Quartet, click here and enter "subscribe" in the subject heading.